just-a-generic-username/PetAppSpringboot/README.md

 # PetAppSpringboot
-A minimalistic pet adoption application built on the microservice architecture using springboot, containerized using Docker
+A minimalistic pet adoption application built on the microservice architecture using springboot and containerized with Docker